 LESL Investors Have Opportunity to Lead Leslie's, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Oct.
-9, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Leslie's, Inc. ("Leslie's" or the "Company") (NASDAQ: LESL).
+BENSALEM, Pa., Oct.
+12, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Leslie's, Inc. ("Leslie's" or the "Company") (NASDAQ: LESL).

 Class Period: February 5, 2021 – July 13, 2023